-Mr. P Srikar Reddy Managing Director & CEO who was granted Options to purchaseequivalent shares under the Plan had during the Financial Year under review exercised75000 Options of your Company at an exercise price of 18.10 per Share which werevested on him as on 31st March 2017.
+Mr. P Srikar Reddy Managing Director & CEO who was granted Options to purchaseequivalent shares under the Plan had during the Financial Year under review exercised75000 Options of your Company at an exercise price of Rs.
+18.10 per Share which werevested on him as on 31st March 2017.
 Further Mr. Prasanna Oke Chief FinancialOfficer was granted Options to purchase equivalent shares under the Plan had during theFinancial Year under review exercised 30000 Options of your Company at an Exercise Priceof

-During the Financial Year under review Mr. P Srikar Reddy Managing Director & CEOof the Company was granted an Option to purchase 160000 ESOP shares of the Company to bevested equally over a period of 4 years subject to terms and conditions asset forth in the ESOP Plan 2013 of the Company.
-Accordingly the first tranche of 40000 Options shall vest in himfor exercise on 7th August 2017.
+During the Financial Year under review Mr. P Srikar Reddy Managing Director & CEOof the Company was granted an Option to purchase 60000 ESOP Shares of the Company to bevested equally over a period of the contract period subject to terms and conditions asset forth in the ESOP Plan 2013 of the Company.
+Accordingly the first tranche of 20000Options shall vest on him for exercise on 28th May 2018.

 The provisions of Companies (Cost Records and Audit) Rules 2014 are not applicable toyour Company.